The Sone Sie programme promotes inclusive, accountable and fair governance in Myanmar to underpin a more democratic, prosperous, and peaceful country.

 The impact of our politically informed approach has proven results both in terms of formal laws and procedures and societal attitudes and behaviours – how things actually get done.

 The role of the programme is a credible facilitator and broker that responds to the needs of the community.
 Sone Sie’s politically skilled project team is directly involved in ‘incubation’ processes within sectors; they are readily available to stakeholders, able to identify gaps using analysis, open spaces to encourage wider involvement and bring technical expertise in support of coalition interests.

 Over the nine years of the programme, Sone Sie has demonstrated success and value for money by bringing together a wide range of actors who would not normally associate, and demonstrating significant results in changes to policy and practice that have significantly impacted the lives of people in Myanmar.

 Quality of Results

 Civil society organisations are showing a progressive sense of shared understanding and engagement in policy decisions and are undertaking collective action to address issues.
 National organisations are being equipped with the skills and strategies to build capacity for constructive social change.
-Successful project processes are being disseminated throughout Burma and integrated into harmonised donor approaches in the country.
+Successful project processes are being disseminated throughout Myanmar and integrated into harmonised donor approaches in the country.

-- May 2011 to Dec 2015: 6,059,882 beneficiaries have been supported to have choice and control over their own development (3,021,322 male, 3,038,559 female).
+- October 2011 to December 2016: 6,197,236 beneficiaries have been supported to have choice and control over their own development (3,079,447 male, 3,117,789 female).